Table of Contents

 Delayed Impression Delivery

-• When Does this Occur: If there is a disruption or delay in the delivery of impressions to Beeswax’s internal databases that causes impressions to be missed in their expected hourly window of Log emission.
+If there is a disruption or delay in the delivery of impressions to the internal databases that causes impressions to be missed in their expected hourly window of Log emission.

-• How Does Beeswax Address: Delayed impressions will be emitted to customer Win Logs as processed during the next scheduled batched delivery.
-The reported bid_time will remain the time of initial Impression’s occurrence only arriving in a later file delivery.
+Delayed impressions will be emitted to customer Win Logs as processed during the next scheduled batched delivery.
+The reported bid_time will remain the time of initial impression’s occurrence, only arriving in a later file delivery.
 These are delivered within the standard Win Log Folder alongside standard impression delivery, not in the /backfill directory.

-• Delays < 72 hours from Bid Time: Will be automatically processed and delivered in Win Logs, in accordance with Beeswax’s standard impression processing window.
+- Delays < 72 hours from Bid Time: Will be automatically processed and delivered in Win Logs, in accordance with the standard impression processing window.

-• Delays > 72 hours from Bid Time: Beeswax will post a Status Page alert noting the issuance of delayed impressions and the rx_timestamp date range for which the impressions are being issued.
+- Delays > 72 hours from Bid Time: The platform will post a Status Page alert noting the issuance of delayed impressions and the rx_timestamp date range for which the impressions are being issued.

-• Customer Action: No unique action required.
-Utilize bid_time or rx_timestamp to organize impressions by bid/impression time vs log delivery window.
+No unique action required.
+Utilize bid_time or rx_timestamp to organize impressions by bid or impression time vs log delivery window.

 Backfills

-• When Does this Occur: Impressions have been successfully emitted in Win Logs, but Beeswax has since detected that there was a methodology error rendering one or more field’s data incorrect for the emitted impressions.
+Impressions have been successfully emitted in Win Logs, but the platform has since detected that there was a methodology error rendering one or more field’s data incorrect for the emitted impressions.

-• How Does Beeswax Address: Beeswax will reissue corrected impression data and deliver it to the /backfill directory within a customer’s S3 bucket.
-A Status Page will be posted alerting customers to the backfill and communicating the field(s) that is/are affected, what is changing, and the rx_timestampdate range of impacted impressions.
+The platform will reissue corrected impression data and deliver it to the /backfill directory within a customer’s S3 bucket.
+A Status Page will be posted alerting customers to the backfill and communicating the affected fields, what is changing, and the rx_timestamp date range of impacted impressions.

-As with all other Log Types, Beeswax uses auction_adgroup_id as our unique key in Win Logs.
-Customers should always use auction_adgroup_id for deduplication.
+As with all other Log Types, the platform uses auction_adgroup_id as the unique key in Win Logs.
+Customers should always use auction_adgroup_id for de-duplication.

 Antenna Win Logs

 Win Logs delivered through Antenna are subject to the same delayed impression delay and backfill occurrences as batched Win Logs delivered to S3.
-For Antenna Win Logs, however, no direct customer action is needed as Beeswax will take the following actions for each respective scenario.
-The Status Page alerting criteria will be the same as noted above for S3 Win Logs.
-Neither scenario requires deduplication.
+For Antenna Win Logs, however, no direct customer action is needed as FreeWheel will take the following actions for each scenario:

-• Delayed Impression Delivery: Will be automatically processed and delivered in the shared table.
+- Delayed Impression Deliveries will be automatically processed and delivered in the shared table.